cesquivelal/OilDiscoveries/README.md

 `Build_ICIO_Panel` rebuilds `ICIO_Technology_Panel.csv` from the OECD source archives.
-It downloads about 600 MB and takes some forty minutes, so the call is left commented out in the driver and the panel it writes ships with the package instead.
+It downloads about 600 MB and takes some forty minutes, so the call is left commented out in the driver and the panel it writes is included with the package instead.

-## What it writes
+## Output

 `Graphs/` gets Figures 2 to 9 and 11 to 24, one PDF each, named for the figure number in the paper.
 Figures 1 and 10 are not produced by code and are not in this package.